fredie7/gpt_lab_task/README.md

 The Fig 4 above shows the user interface of the application, while Fig 5 to Fig 9 show the interaction between the sample user, “Rico” and all 3 agents (Diagnostic Agent, Recommender Agent & Explainer Agent)

+To run the system locally on your computer:
+1. Spin up your terminal
+2. Clone the repository using: git clone https://github.com/fredie7/gpt_lab_task.git
+3. Go into the directory: cd gpt_lab_task
+4. Create a virtual environment: python -m venv env
+5. Go into the virtual environment: env\Scripts\activate.bat
+6. Go into the app directory cd app
+7. Download the requirements.txt file: pip install -r requirements.txt
+8. Start the application: uvicorn main:app –reload
+9. Wait for a few seconds for the notification “Application startup complete.”

 Meanwhile, here's a link to the frontend repository: (https://github.com/fredie7/gpt_lab_task_frontend)